chrisjsewell/pytest-param-files/README.md

 [![PyPI][pypi-badge]][pypi-link]

-A small package to create pytest parametrize decorators from external files.
+A small package to generate parametrized [pytests](https://docs.pytest.org) from external files.

 Simply create a text file with the following (`dot`) format: